 Second Harvest Food Bank plays a vital role in responding to emergencies such as floods, tornadoes and hurricanes throughout the state.
 As an affiliate of Feeding America, Second Harvest responds to both national and local disasters that take place.Find out how you can volunteer at www.feedhopenow.org/disaster.

 United Way Puerto Rico Hurricane Relief Fund

-The Puerto Rico Hurricane Relief fund was created to assist with emergency assistance and basic needs of those affected.
-100% of every dollar raised will go toward alleviating immediate storm-related needs in Puerto Rico, long-term community recovery and displacement assistance for families in Central Florida.
+The Puerto Rico Hurricane Relief fund was created to assist with emergency assistance and basic needs for those affected.
+Every dollar raised alleviated immediate storm-related needs in Puerto Rico, long-term community recovery and displacement assistance for families in Central Florida.